 Workaround No. 3: Remove All Comments With Just One Click

-Before sending a contract out for signature, it is important to clean up the draft by clearing all markups and comments from the margins so that the final document reflects only the agreed-on contractual terms.
+Before sending a contract out for signature, it is important to clean up the draft by clearing all markups and comments from the margins of your word documents so that the final document reflects only the agreed-on contractual terms.

 Instead of manually deleting each comment one by one, you can simply click a button that will clear all comments (resolved and unresolved) at the same time.

-Here’s how to remove all comments from your contract with just one click:
+Here’s how to resolve comments from your contract with just one click:

 - Go to the Review tab.